 Growth Phase

 During the growth phase, the budget expands to include content development, structured internal linking, authority-building campaigns, and ongoing audits.
-At this point, SEO should be integrated with performance marketing and product development.
-You are building depth and consistency across searches.
+At this point, SEO marketing needs to work alongside performance marketing and product development to build depth and consistency across searches.

 Brands in this phase typically expand optimization to 10–15 product pages per month, starting with top-performing items and gradually moving down the catalog.
 They also begin targeting new keyword segments and investing in building a content strategy for ecommerce, targeting both discovery and conversion.